bwoo14/2420_week11_Lab/README.md

 By Brandon Woo and Frank Zhu

 ## Prerequisites
-- root privleges
+- 2 Ubuntu Servers made in DigitalOcean
-- 2 Ubuntu Servers
+  - Root privilges on both servers

 ## Testing if backup server is accessible with `rsync`
 - Run the command `rsync -aPv -e "ssh -i <path to ssh key>" <file(s)> <user>@<ip-address>:<destination>`